 Tall Kangaroo Paw

 Approx. 100 seeds per packet.
-Smoke treatment optional.
+Smoke treatment recommended.
 Grows in a variety of soil types and tolerates wet areas.
 Can be pruned after flowering to encourage new growth.

 Flowering occurs from November to February, creating a colourful summer display when little else in the garden flowers.
 The inflorescence is produced on a flowering scape from the centre of the leaf fan.
 One plant may produce up to ten stems, with total flower production reaching up to 350 per plant.